 First the above said group of herbs is mixed in 13 liters of water.
 Amla is tied in a cloth making it able to hanging.
 At the mouth of the vessel, a stick is placed and the cloth pack containing Amla is kept hanging so that the pack of amla is immersed in the water.
 (This type of process is called as Swedana) the vessel is subjected to heat.
 After sufficient boiling, the cloth packing is taken out.
 From it, Amla is taken out, seeds are removed and the boiled pulp part of Amla is made into a paste.
-This paste is fried with 6 liters of ghee and sesame oil.
+This paste is fried with 300 ml each of ghee and sesame oil.

 The water is filtered.
 It is taken in another vessel and the paste of amla is added to it.
 To this vessel, 2.5 Kgs of sugar is added and this mixture is heated in mild heat.
 Upon slow heating, the liquid slowly starts solidifying.

 Once semisolid state is achieved, the vessel is taken out of fire and stirred well.
 Upon self cooling, 300 grams of honey, 200 gram of Tugakshiri, 100 gram of Pippali (Long pepper fruit), Twak, patra and Ela and Nagakeshara are added- 50 grams each. the mixture is continuously sitrred well to get the Chyavanprash.

 This reference is according to Charaka samhita.
 There are some other references of Chyavan prash, wherein the sesame oil is not added.